Advertiser Disclosure

 Changes to Earning Miles and Loyalty Points

-The first big change American Airlines announced is how you’ll earn miles and Loyalty Points going forward.
-The good news is that if you are used to booking your flights directly through American Airlines, not much will change for you.
+The first big change was regarding how you’d earn AAdvantage miles and Loyalty Points going forward.
+The good news was that not much changed for travelers who booked tickets directly through American Airlines.

 American Airlines Premium Economy